po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/02-Stu_Script_ConsoleLog/README.md

-# Adding JavaScript to HTML
+# Link HTML file to JavaScript file

 In this activity, you will work with a partner to use MDN Script Element documentation to link an external JavaScript file to an HTML file.